-Although the 2045 MTP is primarily focused on capital improvements to the multimodal system, maintenance funding also needs to be considered.
+Although the Goldsboro 2045 MTP is primarily focused on capital improvements to the multimodal system, maintenance funding also needs to be considered.
 Maintenance funding in the Goldsboro region is applied to areas such as roadway maintenance, bridge replacements, or bicycle and pedestrian infrastructure.
 Maintenance of these types of uses is funded either by state and federal sources or by local sources, depending on the ownership of the facility being considered.
-NCDOT tracks historic maintenance at the county level for state-maintained facilities, as shown in the table below.
-The average annual maintenance funding for Wayne County is shown in the table as well as the most recent fiscal year's (2017-2018) dollar value.

-While this data is not specific to the MPO, it still provides a helpful understanding of the funding trends for maintenance.
 Future year maintenance funding was not projected.
 However, it is reasonable to assume that all maintenance funding that is made available within the MPO area will be fully utilized.
 The MPO should continue to work with member jurisdictions and NCDOT to determine whether a maintenance shortfall could exist and how that could be addressed through future planning efforts.
 Data from the performance measures introduced in Chapter 5 will serve as a helpful guide for this conversation.